Teaching Programs Offered at Colorado Springs Schools

 This new and innovative program is designed to prepare UCCS students to teach all children in early childhood settings.
 UCCS students in this program will become part of a newly emerging field of professionals in inclusive early childhood education who are called on to innovate in the area of curriculum development, individual learning supports, and technology.

 Master of Arts in Curriculum and Instruction

-This 30-semester hour master's program is meant for working teachers who are seeking to update their knowledge of teaching and learning methods, in addition to finding ways to incorporate new research findings into their classrooms.
-Students choose a focus of study, such as language, mathematics, gifted and talented, special education or instructional technology.
+This 30-semester-hour master's program is meant for working teachers who are seeking to update their knowledge of teaching and learning methods, in addition to finding ways to incorporate new research findings into their classrooms.
+Students choose a focus of study, such as science education, special education or instructional technology.

 Designed for veteran teachers who speak only English, this program provides training in working with students who are just learning the language.
 It includes eight courses, in addition to two research classes.

 This program for working teachers emphasizes teaching methods to engage students in scientific inquiry.
 It includes 12-18 credits of science education and a research project, as well as opportunities for completing a thesis.
 This program also offers a space studies option that allows students to pursue electives in this area.